rafaelmagalhaesguedes/RentalBackendChallenge/README.md

 # Rental Service Application

-This project is a Rental Service Application that manages customer reservations, payments, and inventory.
+This project is a Rental Service Application that manages person reservations, payments, and inventory.
 The application leverages Spring Boot for backend development, Hibernate for ORM, and Stripe for payment processing.

 ## Technologies Used